 Upon implementation of this IMC and establishment of the Panel, the Panel should promptly determine the type and extent of inspections and oversight activities needed to assess the extent of the licensee’s performance problems and the ability of the licensee’s staff to address them.
 The Panel should develop a Panel Charter, a Panel Process Plan, Restart Checklist, and Communication Plan, as discussed below.
 More detailed guidance for constructing the Panel Process Plan and Restart Checklist is contained in Appendices B and C, respectively.

 Panel Charter.
 The Panel Charter should state the purpose, objectives, and composition of the Panel.
 It should discuss the expected outcomes of the process, for example: development of the Restart Checklist; resolution of the restart issues; a letter to the licensee terminating the process; and other duties and planned accomplishments as detailed in Appendices B and C. In order to ensure proper authority for Panel decisions, the Panel Charter should also establish the quorum requirements for Panel meetings and decisions.
-The quorum would typically consist of the Panel or the Vice , and at least three other cognizant members of the Panel (with at least one Headquarters member).
+The quorum would typically consist of the Panel Chair or the Vice Chair, and at least three other cognizant members of the Panel (with at least one Headquarters member).
 Panel meeting minutes should be maintained and documented in accordance with MD 3.5.
 See Exhibit 1 for an example charter.

 Panel Objectives